Estimated reading time: 8 minutes

 Strangely enough, our Government never spent the money; they handed it back…

-Foster care; the difference vulnerable children need.
+Foster care is the difference vulnerable children need.

 Not for Profit Charities focus on the needs of children and their families.
 More importantly, they have provided support networks to families and children for generations.
 Also, unlike many agencies, they have local support networks, not call centres, and they give you 24/7 support; when you and the children need it most.